MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 ---
 title: "Best gift ideas for Sherlock Holmes fans: our top five"
 date: 2022-09-28 09:45:06 -0500
-categories: crochet
+categories: gift
 ---

 ![no-alignment]({{ '/images/newnes-red-mug-signed.jpg' | absolute_url }})

-You have to choose a surprise gift to a fan of Sherlock Holmes but you have no idea what to pick?
+You have to choose a surprise gift for a fan of Sherlock Holmes but you have no idea what to pick?
 We got you.
 Here are the best gift ideas that will delight Sherlockians and Holmesians alike.

-# 1 The mug of The Hound of the Baskervilles by Arthur Conan Doyle.
+# 1 The mug of The Hound of the Baskervilles by Sir Arthur Conan Doyle.

-Featuring the cover of *The Hound of the Baskervilles* by Sir Arthur Conan Doyle this bright red mug will turn every cup of tea or coffee into a Sherlockian pleasure.
+Featuring the cover of *The Hound of the Baskervilles* by Sir Arthur Conan Doyle this bright red mug will turn every cup of tea or coffee into a true moment of Sherlockian indulgence.

 ![Hound of the Baskervilles mug](/images/newnes-red-mug-signed.jpg)

 #### Sherlockian reason for choosing this gift

 This image is absolutely iconic for all fans of Sherlock Holmes.
-The illustrator, Sidney Paget, is the artist who created the look of Sherlock Holmes as imagined by generations of readers of the adventures of the wolrd's greatest detective.
+The illustrator, Sidney Paget, is the artist who created the look of Sherlock Holmes as imagined by generations of readers of the Adventures of the world's greatest detective.

-The first edition of *The Hound of the Baskervilles* published by George Newnes Ltd in 1902, with its dramatic red, gold, and black is one of the most coveted collectables.
+The first edition of *The Hound of the Baskervilles* published by George Newnes Ltd in 1902, with its strikingly dramatic touches of red, gold, and black is one of the most coveted treasures for collectors.

 #### Practical reason

 Everybody needs a mug.
 It is a budget-friendly gift.
-It will always be used and remind the recipient of the gift of your kind gesture.
+It will always be used and remind the recipient of your kind gesture.

 Find it [here](https://www.redbubble.com/shop/?query=VioletAndOberon%20Baskervilles%20red&ref=search_box)